Streaming Submodular Maximization under Matroid Constraints: Approximate Local Maximum for Adversarial Streams

 where the second and third inequalities hold by the submodularity of $f$, the penultimate inequality holds since the elements of $B \setminus A$ where not added by \cref{alg:local_search_pass} to its solution, and the last inequality holds by the monotonicity of $f$.

 Using \cref{lem:adding_bound} and \cref{cor:removing_bound}, the previous inequality implies

 where the second inequality follows from monotonicity of $f$ and the fact that $c > 1$.
-The proposition now follows by rearranging this inequality (this can be verified by checking term by term). \end{proof}
+The first inequality of the proposition now follows by rearranging the last inequality (this can be verified by checking term by term).